 Well, a week ago it was 60 degrees.
 Today, there’s multiple inches of snow and ice.
 That’s Tennessee for ya!
 It’s time to bundle up, get out there and play until our fingers fall off.
 Of course, we’re joking.
 But, some of you may be wondering what kind of snow day activities or even crafts you can do with your kids in a good snow.
 Here’s a list of things to do at home you’re sure to enjoy (we have, MANY times over the years).

 - Make a snow angel of course!
-My son, who's 4, says to me that he's no good at making them and that it's just a big hole in the snow when he tries.
+My son, who’s 4, says that he’s no good at making them and that it’s just a big hole in the snow when he tries.
 So, we are going to try to perfect it!
 All over our 2 acres of flat land that should be (hopefully) covered in a good layer of snow.

 - Ice bowl luminaries.
 Using a set of flexible nesting bowls, you’ll freeze water between them overnight.
 Once it’s frozen, pop it out, set it on the ground upside down and put either a glow stick or battery operated tea light under it.

 - Trampoline + Snow = Instant Fort!
 Don’t go bouncing the snow away just yet, see if you can pile it up around the sides on the ground and crawl UNDER the trampoline for a snow fort fun day!
 If you don’t have a trampoline, use two chairs, a mop, a broom and a sheet.
 Set the two chairs apart from each other but facing.
 Put the mop and broom across the two chairs.
 Lay a sheet over them.
 Wait for it to snow!

 - Snowball fight!
 Grab your ice cream scooper and start making some snowballs.
 This is a fast and fun way to make them.
 Set some rules before they start pounding each other in the face, though. 🙂